Hyperuricemia: Causes

 Many factors contribute to hyperuricemia, including genetics, insulin resistance, hypertension, hypothyroidism, chronic kidney disease, obesity, diet, iron overload, use of diuretics (e.g. thiazides, loop diuretics), and excessive consumption of alcoholic beverages.
 Of these, alcohol consumption is the most important.

 Causes of hyperuricemia can be classified into three functional types: increased production of uric acid, decreased excretion of uric acid, and mixed type.
-Causes of increased production include high levels of purine in the diet and increased purine metabolism.
+Causes of increased production include high levels of purine in the diet and decreased purine metabolism.
 Causes of decreased excretion include kidney disease, certain drugs, and competition for excretion between uric acid and other molecules.
 Mixed causes include high levels of alcohol and/or fructose in the diet, and starvation.

 Increased production of uric acid

 A purine-rich diet is a common but minor cause of hyperuricemia.
 Diet alone generally is not sufficient to cause hyperuricemia (see Gout).
 Foods high in the purines adenine and hypoxanthine may aggravate symptoms of hyperuricemia.

 Various studies have found higher uric acid levels to be positively associated with consumption of meat and seafood and inversely associated with dairy food consumption.